What to plant in your Australian garden where nothing else works - Minimalist Gardener

 5. High wind areas

-Plants that aren’t adapted to wind commonly show torn or scorched foliage, stunted growth and poor establishment.
+Plants that are not adapted to wind commonly show torn or scorched foliage, stunted growth and poor establishment.
 Even well-watered plants can struggle, because moisture loss through leaves outpaces uptake by the roots.
 In these spaces, choosing plants built to tolerate movement and exposure is most effective.

 Traits to look for in wind-tolerant plants